mariomui/async_practice/readme.md

       * boss: Simon, go to the airport and buy me a airplane ticket.
       * boss: Theodore, buy me a movie ticket.
         * Team: Can't we do this on our phone?
-    * Boss: No and I want you to hand your reciepts in the order I asked you to as fast as you can.
+    * Boss: No and I want you to hand your receipts in the order I asked you to as fast as you can.
 If Simon gets back late, Theodore, you need to await him.
 IN order.
 And as fast as you can.
     * Team: *groan*
   * Example 1A in abstracted mapped talk
     * Fetch 3 pieces of data